Types of insurance

 Travel insurance can cover you if you become ill or have an accident while you are on holidays or travelling.

-If you are travelling within the EEA or Switzerland, you should have a European Health Insurance Card which allows you to access health care services.
-In general, travel insurance should supplement the services available to people with a European Health Insurance Card.
+If you are travelling within the EEA or Switzerland, you can get a European Health Insurance Card that allows you to access public health care.

 You can find out more about travel insurance and other things to consider when travelling abroad.